Tour Dates: Throughout June, July and August 2021

-On the second morning a walk along the the Jurassic Coast World Heritage Site will produce wonderful views of Lyme Bay and the associated coastline.
-Here we should find a good selection of coastal species such as Rock Pipit, Shag, Cormorant and Fulmar and maybe a hunting Peregrine.
-The adjacent farmland should reveal one of the true specialities of the South West, the Cirl Bunting.
-After the coast walk, we will pop in for one of the best Devon Cream Teas in the country – Cream first of course!
+On the second morning a walk along the the Jurassic Coast World Heritage Site will produce spectacular views of Lyme Bay and the associated coastline with views to Berry Head and Devon’s southern tip at Start Point.
+During the walk we should find a good selection of coastal species such as Rock Pipit, Shag, Cormorant and Fulmar and maybe a hunting Peregrine.
+For those interested, we can also look for Brown Argus butterfly.
+However, it is the adjacent farmland that should reveal one of the true speciality birds of the South West, the Cirl Bunting.
+This species is a huge conservation success story and gives hope for other farmland species which are declining.
+In 1989, the Cirl Bunting was confined to Devon and had declined just over 100 pairs but a focused effort to create more crucial mixed farming habitat for breeding and winter feeding areas has resulted in the population now reaching over 1,000 pairs and crucially, the species has spread in distribution.
+After the coastal walk, we will pop in for one of the best Devon Cream Teas in the country – Cream first of course!

 Both afternoons will be at leisure to explore the town and seafront on your own and enjoy the numerous places offering food.
 Then we will meet again in the early evening when, once again we will be looking for Beavers and Otters.
 Overnight Budleigh Salterton or nearby

 DAY 4: Transfer to Exmouth

-After a leisurely breakfast at your guesthouse you will then be transferred to Exmouth train station where the tour concludes.
+After a leisurely breakfast at your guesthouse you will then depart for home or transferred to Exmouth train station where the tour concludes.

 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides

 Leader: Chris Townend

-Included in cost: Accommodation in twin en-suite rooms, breakfast from day 2 until day 4, a Cream Tea on one day, ground transport to/from Exmouth train station, the East Devon Commons and services of the leader.
+Included in cost: Accommodation in twin en-suite rooms, breakfast from day 2 until day 4, plus a Cream Tea on one day!
+Ground transport to/from Exmouth train station if required and services of the leader.

 Not included in cost: Travel to/from Exmouth, lunches or dinners, drinks and travel insurance.